Ad Blocker Detected

 - Macroautophagy; the cytoplasmic components are enclosed in a double membrane forming an autophagosome that infuses with the lysosome to form an autolysosome.

 However, in the presence of Wnt stimulation, the destruction complex dissociates into its components inhibiting the β-catenin degradation.
-Then after, β-catenin is accumulated in the cytoplasm and translocates into the nucleus.
-In the nucleus, β-catenin displace the Groucho family of transcription repressors from the lymphoid enhancer binding factor and T-cell specific transcription factors (TCF) and acts as a transcriptional co-activator for the target genes.
+Then, β-catenin is accumulated in the cytoplasm and translocates into the nucleus.
+In the nucleus, β-catenin displaces the Groucho family of transcription repressors from the lymphoid enhancer-binding factor and T-cell specific transcription factors (TCF) and acts as a transcriptional co-activator for the target genes.

 Cells were washed with phosphate-buffered saline (PBS) to evaluate the effect of glucose deprivation and then cultured in the same medium but lacking the glucose.
 The researchers used different inhibitors for the kinases such as lithium chloride for GSK3β, Go6976 for PKCα, and MLN-4924 for NEED8 activity enzyme.